MARIAN GROVE NEW RELEASE

 Residents are responsible for payment of their own electricity and telephone connection and use.
 Foxtel and similar pay TV subscriptions are user pays.
 The Wifi (only) is $50 per month.

 Marian Grove insures all buildings however the residents are responsible for insurance of their personal possessions.

 Does Marian Grove have a resident emergency response pendant?

-Yes - an emergency pendant and call system from Vital Call - Safety Link is provided to each apartment, for 24/7 access to a trained Vital Call Response Operator.
+Yes – an emergency pendant and call system from Safety Link is provided to each apartment with 24/7 access to a trained phone operator

 I have a musical instrument that I play - can I bring it with me?